Žďár nad Sázavou: Transport

+Žďár nad Sázavou is situated on a major railway link from Prague to Brno, further continuing to Slovakia, Austria and Hungary.
+It is also the starting point of the lines to Kolín, Velké Meziříčí, Nové Město na Moravě and Tišnov.
+In addition to the main station, there is a stop in Veselíčko.

 Sights

 Žďár nad Sázavou is best known for the Pilgrimage Church of Saint John of Nepomuk on the hill Zelená hora, a UNESCO World Heritage Site.
 It was designed by Jan Santini Aichel.
 It was built in the Baroque style in 1719–1722.

 Žďár nad Sázavou Castle houses today serves cultural purposes and houses the New Generation Museum, an audiovisual museum presenting the history of the castle complex and other important buildings in the region.
 Part of the complex is the Basilica of Our Lady of the Assumption and St. Nicholas of the former monastery.

 In the centre of the town there is the parish Church of Saint Procopius, which was first mentioned in 1391 and rebuilt in the late Gothic style in 1560.
 The church tower is open to the public.
 Next to the church is the Baroque Chapel of Saint Barbara from 1729.

 The main sight of the town square is the Old Town Hall, a Renaissance building from the turn of the 16th and 17th centuries with Neoclassical façade from the 18th century.

+Post-secondary Vocational School Žďár nad Sázavou exhibits its collection in the Museum of Computer Technology.